giry-dev/mangrove-docs/README.md

 # Mangrove developer documentation

-This repo holds developer documentation for Mangrove - both for interacting directly with the core contracts and for using the strat library in [mangrove-core](https://github.com/mangrovedao/mangrove-core), and for using the SDK or bots in [mangrove-ts](https://github.com/mangrovedao/mangrove-ts).
+This repo holds both developer and end-user documentation for Mangrove.
+For developers, sections cater both to interacting directly with the core contracts and for using the strat library in [mangrove-core](https://github.com/mangrovedao/mangrove-core), and for using the SDK or bots in [mangrove-ts](https://github.com/mangrovedao/mangrove-ts).

 The published version is available at https://docs.mangrove.exchange.